Kerala is one of the most sought after tourist destinations in India. Kerala is often termed as paradise set in green!!

 Mullaperiyar Dam on the Periyar river was constructed in 1890s by the British Government.
 Major Pennycuick and the troops had a great role in building this.
 It was a great Engineering feat of the day.
 It is a masonry gravity dam 176 ft high and 1,200 ft long.
 The dam created the Periyar Thekkady reservoir in a remote gorge above 3000 ft.

 Idukki Arch Dam on the Periyar and minor dams on Cheruthoni and Kulamavu form a huge reservoir at a high altitude.
 It is a major tourist attraction as one can get a panoramic view of hills and green forests.
 The dam supports a 780 MW hydro-power station.
 Idukki, a small town 121 km from Kottayam is a tourist center.
-The Periyar wild life sanctuary is also an attraction.Image by Martinartz via Flickr
+The Periyar wildlife sanctuary is also an attraction and known to be one of the best tourists places in Kerala.Image by Martinartz via Flickr

 Neyyar Dam 30 km from Trivandrum is a popular picnic spot.
 The mini wildlife sanctuary, lake and a garden, lion safari park, deer park, and boating are the attractions.
 Sivananda Asram is much appreciated by those who want to practice yoga and meditate.